Tech Talk Series 2 – Technology Solutions for Inefficiencies

 • Track coffee production and real-time status from harvest to delivery

-• Monitor crop stock and accurately create offer sheets based on existing inventory levels
+• Monitor inventory stock and accurately create offer sheets based on existing inventory levels

 • Document coffee quality for physical inspections and sensory analysis at various stages throughout the supply chain